 The majority of our personal beliefs about wellness were established when we were young.
 Some of our beliefs serve us well but others actually stop us from succeeding in life.
 In his book, If How-To’s Were Enough, We Would All be Skinny, Rich and Happy, Brian Klemmer explains that if we want to create a big change in our lives in a short period of time, we must begin by looking at our beliefs about health and wellness.

 Do we believe that there is no hope because we have been told this by an expert?
-Do we believe that our genetics prevent us from achieving a perfect body shape?
+Or that our genetics prevent us from achieving a perfect body shape?
 Do we believe that we inherited a bad heart?
-Do we believe that we don’t have time to exercise, or that healthy foods are expensive?
+That we don’t have time to exercise, or that healthy foods are expensive?
 This beliefs list is endless and it keeps us stuck in old, ineffective ways of thinking.

 It is really important to explore and determine all the beliefs that you hold around health and wellness, then list the benefits and costs of each belief.
 What are sickness, obesity, and other related health conditions costing you, both financially and with respect to your quality of life?
 Answering these questions will help you see which beliefs may actually be stopping you from living the life you desire.